Best waterfalls in the Brecon Beacons and Cambrian Mountains for swimming and walking

 Pic credit:L Dafydd Wynn Morgan

 On our doorstep and the tallest waterfall in Carmarthenshire.
 This is just a tiny section of it, it powers off the edge of a cliff into the forest below.
 You can do a full walk, where you can stand on the top of it and get fantastic views over to the Carmarthen Fans. route.
+This is also a great spot for a waterfall plunge.

 Loop back along the ridge.